mcci-catena/docker-iot-dashboard/README.md

 ## Data Files

 When designing this collection of services, we had to decide where to store the data files.
 We had two choices: keep them inside the docker containers, or keep them in locations on the host system.
 The advantage of the the former is that everything is reset when you rebuild the docker images.
-The disavantage of the former is that you lose all your data when you rebuild.
+The disadvantage of the former is that you lose all your data when you rebuild.
 On the other hand, there's another level of indirection when keeping things on the host, as the files reside in different locations on the host and in the docker containers.

 Data files are kept in the following locations by default.